tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 # The-Green-Card-Immigration-Employment-Project
 Using statistical analysis and machine learning models to learn more about permanent immigration through employment.

+Feel free to read the full report titled, The Green Card: A Pathway To Living And Working In The U.S., to further explore my methodologies, analysis, and insights.

+Please use the Table of Contents, found below, to navigate the repository!

 # Introduction
 In this project I explore PERM (Green Card) data compiled from the U.S. Department of Labor over 2015-2021.